napuzba/xpiks-website/_tutorials/interface-multiple-view.md

 <h3>Changes switches</h3>

 If you edit multiple artworks at once Xpiks provides you with flexible options to change selectively _Title_, _Description_ or _Keywords_ in the selected artworks.
-All fields are turned on by default.
+You can control these changes with checkboxes on the left.
+All of them are turned on by default.

 <p>
   <img alt="Changes switches" src="{{site.url}}/images/tutorials/interface/changes-switches.png" class="small-12 large-12" />